microsoft/makecode-csp/content/unit-6/day-2/what-is-data-science.md

 ### 0. Before class

-* Suggestion: Add specific days that students will complete each step of the project on the [Data Research Project]() page.
+* Suggestion: Add specific days that students will complete each step of the project on the <a href="/unit-6/day-2/data-research-project">Data Research Project</a> page.

 ### 1. Share GED VIZ "Stories" (10 minutes)